opendevstack/ods-pipeline/README.md

 ## Introduction

-ODS provides CI/CD pipeline support based on OpenShift Pipelines.
+This repository provides an alternative OpenDevStack CI/CD pipeline based on OpenShift Pipelines.
 This repository contains everything that relates to it, such as Tekton tasks, container images, Go packages, services, documentation, ...

 The [ODS Pipeline Introduction](/docs/introduction.adoc) describes what ODS pipeline is and how it works.
 It is important to understand this before looking at further documentation or any other repository content.